necusjz/p/_posts/Bitwise-XOR.md

 XOR is a logical bitwise operator that returns 0 (false) if both bits are the same and returns 1 (true) otherwise.
 In other words, it only returns 1 if exactly one bit is set to 1 out of the two bits in comparison:
 ![](https://raw.githubusercontent.com/was48i/mPOST/master/CodingInterview/educative/04.png)

 It is surprising to know the approaches that the XOR operator enables us to solve certain problems.
-For example, let’s take a look at the following problem:
+For example, let's take a look at the following problem:
 > Given an array of n-1 integers in the range from 1 to n, find the one number that is missing from the array.

 Example: